Office Oral Surgery: A Guided Experience for the General Dentist

 Link to a list of hotels near campus

 Enrollment is limited to 12.

-A $595 deposit is due at the time of registration.
-The balance of the tuition is due by September 26, 2016.
-(Registrations made after September 26, 2016, will be paid in full at the time of registration.)
+A $695 deposit is due at the time of registration.
+The balance of the tuition is due four weeks prior to the session.

 Eligible for AGD Mastership credit in oral and maxillofacial surgery.

 8:00 AM to 5:30 PM (Monday)